DXHeroes/knowledge-base-content/practices/respectful_code_reviews.md

 **Explain review comments**

 Wherever possible, support your comments with an explanation.
 Suggestions and examples help the developer to understand the comments better.
-If you are suggesting alternate solutions highlight the advantages.
+If you are proposing alternative solutions, show the advantages.

 **Be respectful and clear**